pocomane/brewed-in-the-apocalypse/bita-strong.md

   reached the goal; if applicable something good may happen too e.g. object discovered, new information, new status, etc.

-As part of the complication or the trouble, the scenarist may assign or increment by 1 a character's harm.
+As part of the complication or the trouble , the scenarist may assign or increment by 1 a character's harm.
+When the players do in the fiction something that can cure an harm, the number is decreased by 1, and the harm is removed if it reaches 0.
+Sometimes a roll is needed for this.

 __Release__ v0.1 released in 2023  under [Creative Common 0](https://creativecommons.org/share-your-work/public-domain/cc0/)